-I won’t stop working on patient-centered solutions to our health care crisis until small businesses can afford to cover their employees, individuals struggling to find work can afford to go to the doctor and families have access to quality health care.
+I won’t stop working on patient-centered solutions to our health care crisis until small businesses can afford to cover their employees, individuals struggling to find work can afford to go to the doctor, and families have access to quality health care.
 I believe that every single Southwest Washington resident deserves access to quality, affordable health care, regardless of a pre-existing condition or if someone has hit hard times economically.

 • Small Business Health Plans: Big corporations and labor unions are able to pool together to offer employees lower health care rates.
 Small businesses should have the same opportunities.